ACC-Style/PrototypingACCorg/_arches_prototypes/ACCNavigator/states.md

 ## Admin & Analytics
-### Admins How to Populate ACC Navigator
+### Admins How to Populate a MadLib-combinations

 This is still being discussed but the current concept is to extend the meta data on pages to allow for adding MadLib-combinations to page.
 MadLib-combinations would be a combination of first response, sentence bridge, and second response.
 Sentence Bridge, and Second Response is Optional.
-The responses are limited to what is defined.

 The admins should be able to create, repeat, update and delete the  MadLib-combinations on a page or content.

+**Not included in this UI but the breadcrumb path should be included once, when adding a document or page in ACC Navigator.**

 <p class="text_center"><span class="c_highlight m-x_auto inline-block">!
 This UI is for demo purposes only !</span></p>
 <div class="m_4 br_radius bg_black-05 p_4 shadow_overlap-light">